 - In the left-hand pane, select Allow an app through the Windows Firewall.

-- Click the Change Settings button > select Allow another app.
+- Click the Change Settings button then select Allow another app.

-- Select Google Chrome > click Add > OK.
+- Select Google Chrome then click Add followed by OK.

 Google Chrome should be automatically allowed to go through your firewall, but if it’s not, be sure to follow these instructions to fix the problem.